-Other expenses: Actual cost of other normal minor expenses, e.g., parking, is reimbursed.
+Other Expenses: Actual cost of other normal minor expenses such as parking are reimbursed.
 Internet access charges are reimbursed for members of Presidents' Council only.
 Additional expenses are not reimbursed unless authorized in advance by the Secretary-Treasurer.

 Additional or unforeseen expenses will not be unreasonably denied.